Streetw1s3/Shapes-API-Discord/README.md

 Just install dependancies, npm install or npm install discord.js openai dotenv

-Edit the .env with your relevent bot info from discord.com/developers, edit index.js to change what the bot is playing.
+Edit the .env with your relevent bot info from discord.com/developers and shapes.inc, edit index.js to change what the bot is playing.

 Discord Bot requirements:
 Side menu > Bot > Privileged Gateway Intents - Enable all 3